Coronavirus COVID-19 in China - statistics & facts

-How did the outbreak start?In early December in 2019, the first cases were identified from patients with severe pneumonia in the hospitals in Wuhan - the capital city of Huber province.
-The Huanan Seafood Wholesale Market in Wuhan has been widely considered as the starting point of the outbreak.
-According to the analysis of The Lancet, around half of 99 surveyed patients had a history of exposure to the market.
+In early December 2019, the first cases were identified from patients with severe pneumonia in the hospitals in Wuhan - the capital city of Huber province.
+The Huanan Seafood Wholesale Market in Wuhan has been widely considered the starting point of the outbreak.
+According to the early analysis of The Lancet, around half of 99 surveyed patients had a history of exposure to the market.